ravindraranwala/HTTPCoreNIORP/README.md

 curl -v -k -d @sendReqThree.xml -H "Content-Type: text/xml; charset=utf-8" -H 'Host: w8cert.iconnectdata.com'  "SOAPAction:urn:authorizeComchekDraft" http://localhost:8585/IVRWS/services/IVRWS

 where the '/IVRWS/services/IVRWS' is the relative URL of the backend service 'w8cert.iconnectdata.com:443' which we need to invoke.
 Also makesure to give all the HTTP headers as specified in the above sample request.
-In this case the backend service runs on the 'w8cert.iconnectdata.com' host machine against the 443 port.
+In this case the backend service runs on the 'w8cert.iconnectdata.com' host machine against the 443 port which needs to be provided to the 'remoteHost' and 'remotePort' property values in the config.properties file.
 HTTP Host header is a must in this case, and otherwise you may end up with HTTP 404 requested resource not found error.

 The backend service URL which we need to invoke here is : https://w8cert.iconnectdata.com/IVRWS/services/IVRWS